 The asset management function has been outsourced by UNIQA Insurance Group AG to UNIQA Capital Markets GmbH (UCM) with the consent of the Financial Market Authority.
 UCM is a wholly owned subsidiary of UNIQA Insurance Group AG.
 UCM's main responsibility involves providing financial services for the Group companies in the UNIQA Group.
 These services relate to portfolio management and investment advice.
-UCM also acts as the delegated fund manager for Austrian funds in which the UNIQA Group operating companies have investments.
+UCM also acts as a delegated fund manager for Austrian funds in which operating companies of the UNIQA Group are invested.

 The asset management function of UNIQA Insurance Group AG reports to the Holding Management Board.
-From an organisational point of view, it is subordinate to the Management Board member responsible for Personal Accident Insurance & Asset Investment.
+From an organisational point of view, it is subordinate to the Management Board member responsible for Personal Insurance & Asset Investment.